JLDNetwork/ARB/README.md

 - Stack - announces to the raid to stack on the tanks (right mouse button click allows for use outside Arch fight)
 - Spread - announces to the raid to spread out (right mouse button click allows for use outside Arch fight)
 - Chains - announces to the raid to break their chains (Arch specific)
-- Ready - does /readycheck; support for /dbm pull 10 on shift + click (usable anytime)
+- Ready - does /readycheck (usable anytime)
 - Priority - set raid icons (left click to set skull on target; right click to set X on target) (usable anytime)
 - Tanks - sets raid icons on you and your focus (usable anytime)
 - Add management - instructs the ranged to use threat transferring skills, such as Misdirection / Tricks of the Trade (usable for any fight where adds are plentiful)